gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Eike Kohnert](https://github.com/andrena-eike-kohnert).

+### IDE integration improvements

-### Tooling API exposes source language level on IdeaProject model
+#### Tooling API exposes source language level on IdeaProject model

 The `IdeaProject` model now exposes the Java source language level via the
 <a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
 IDE providers use this method to automatically determine the source language level.

+#### TODO

+- Target Java version and JVM for Eclipse
+- Target Java version and JVM for IDEA
+- Generated `.classpath` project references correct JVM version

 ## Promoted features